 August 7th is National Lighthouse Day and if you’ve never thought about staying in one, this is your chance.
 In 1789, the United States passed an Act in support of all lighthouses, beacons, and public piers.
-More than 200 years later, several historic beacons offer affordable, family-friendly lodging along the East and West coasts of North America.
+Now 230 years later, several historic beacons offer affordable, family-friendly lodging along the East and West coasts of North America.

 Northeast Lighthouses that Welcome Overnight Guests